St. John's Wort and Depression

 Side Effects and Cautions

-St. John’s wort is known to affect metabolism of a number of drugs and can cause serious side effects.
+St. John’s wort is known to affect how the body uses and breaks down a number of drugs and can cause serious side effects.

 - Serotonin is a brain chemical targeted by antidepressants.
 Combining St. John’s wort and certain antidepressants can lead to a potentially life-threatening increase in serotonin levels—a condition called serotonin syndrome.
 Symptoms range from tremor and diarrhea to very dangerous confusion, muscle stiffness, drop in body temperature, and even death.